How to fix Wi-Fi not working on Mac

 8. Customize MTU and DNS settings

 MTU stands for Maximum Transmission Unit and describes the packet size exchanged via the network (measured in bytes).
 The solution described below implies lowering MTU size, making your WI-Fi connection less laggy.
-While customizing DNS location has also proved effective in solving even the most bitter Wi-Fi problems on Mac.
+At the same time, customizing DNS location has also proved effective in solving even the most bitter Wi-Fi problems on Mac.

 - Go to the Hardware tab from the previous step.

-- Click MTU and set the custom size of 1453.
+- Click MTU and set the custom size to 1453.

 - Click OK.